-- Preserving the physical legacy and historical experiences of the Navy's Enlisted Sailor for the benefit of the United States Navy and the general public.
+- Preserving the physical legacy and historical experiences of the Navy's Sailor for the benefit of the United States Navy and the general public.

 - Anticipating the United States Navy's future historical needs by creating strategies and policies for the selection and acquisition of historical material.